SzymonSlupik/NixieSync/README.md

 Initially the idea was to use the long wave radio receiving the [DCF77](https://en.wikipedia.org/wiki/DCF77) signal.
 DCF77 is increasingly more problematic as the 77kHz frequency is impacted by the totality of high frequency digital power supplies that generate lots of radio noise.

 The alternative is of course fully digital, relying on an Internet time source, based on the NTP protocol.
-Surprisingly (or not) the NTP-based module has proven to be super easy to build these days (with the help of AI).
+Surprisingly (or not) the NTP-based module has proven to be super easy to build these days (...with the help of AI).

 The basic idea is this:
 - At power cycle / reboot the clock starts with 00:00:00